Coda (web development software)

-Coda is a commercial and proprietary web development application for macOS, developed by Panic.
-It was first released on April 23, 2007 and won the 2007 Apple Design Award for Best User Experience.
+Coda was a commercial and proprietary web development application for macOS, developed by Panic.
+It was first released on April 23, 2007, and won the 2007 Apple Design Award for Best User Experience.
 Coda version 2.0 was released on 24 May 2012, along with an iPad version called Diet Coda.
-Although formerly available on the Mac App Store, it was announced on May 14, 2014 that the update to Coda 2.5 would not be available in the Mac App Store due to sandboxing restrictions.
+Although formerly available on the Mac App Store, it was announced on May 14, 2014, that the update to Coda 2.5 would not be available in the Mac App Store due to sandboxing restrictions.
 Coda was discontinued in 2020 and replaced by Nova.

 Concept and idea

 The concept for Coda came from the web team at Panic, who would have five or six different programs for coding, testing and reference.
 The lack of full-featured website development platforms equivalent to application development platform Xcode served as the purpose for Coda's creation.

 Development

 Currently, little is known about the actual development of Coda.
 What is known from Panic co-founder Steven Frank's blog is that Coda development started at Panic sometime in late 2005.
 Assigned to the project were 5 engineers, 3 people on support and testing, one designer, and one Japanese localizer.